Leith Theatre

 In May 2020, Leith Theatre Trust was awarded a Theatres Trust Theatres at Risk Capacity Building Programme grant of £11,000 to support mentoring and skills training, and a package of consultancy work to increase knowledge within the team and to strengthen Leith Theatre’s position as a viable theatre and cultural business going forward.
 A new chair of the board was appointed in summer 2022 to play a pivotal role in supporting the chief executive as the organisation develops and moves forward in this next phase of development.

 In mid-March 2020 the theatre closed due to Covid restrictions.
 While the pandemic meant the theatre was unable to hold live performances, it also presented opportunities.
 The theatre received Covid emergency funding to stabilise through the pandemic.
-It was awarded Scottish Government’s Performing Arts Venue Relief Fund and with this grant set up an in-house production arm, Live in Leith™, initially creating a series of digital gigs.
+It was awarded Scottish Government’s Performing Arts Venue Relief funding and with this grant set up an in-house production arm, Live in Leith™, initially creating a series of digital gigs.
 The theatre also continued to play a vital role in engaging with and supporting its local community through its partnership with food poverty charity Empty Kitchens Full Hearts CIC preparing and delivering over 1.3m meals from the kitchens and Thomas Morton Hall.
 In late 2021 the theatre also undertook a period of consultation with a wide range of stakeholders to help plan for its future.

 Theatres Trust will continue to support Leith Theatre Trust as it grows in strength and capacity, helping the team achieve the ambition to restore and fully reopen the theatre as a thriving cultural asset for the local community.